elabidine/Webhook-drf/README.md

 # Webhook-drf
-Webbhook function for django rest framework implementation
+The implementation of webhook using drf